6.3. Cumulative Distribution Functions

 6.3.3.
 The PDF-CDF Connection

-For continuous random variables, the relationship between the PDF and CDF mirrors the fundamental theorem of calculus.
+For continuous random variables, the relationship between a PDF and its CDF mirrors the fundamental theorem of calculus.

 From PDF to CDF: Integration